When you arrive here in the UK, you may need to register with the police, depending on your nationality and how long you'll be here for.

 - your biometric residence permit (BRP)

-- the Home Office letter that approved your application for leave
+- the E-mail confirmation from the Home Office that your visa application was successful

 If it says “Register/Report to Police”, “Pol.
 Registration” or similar, you must register with the police.